 close

-Introduction to Traction Power System
+Introduction to Traction Power Systems

-December 2 - 3, 2024 Online :: Central Time
+September 8 - 9, 2026 Online :: Central Time

 Effective electrification is crucial to enhancing efficiency, sustainability, and performance in rail operations.
 However, many industry professionals face challenges in understanding the complexities of traction power systems, from design to implementation and maintenance.
 This knowledge gap can lead to inefficiencies and suboptimal project outcomes.

-The Introduction to Traction Power System Course offers a comprehensive solution to these challenges, equipping professionals with the necessary skills and insights to excel in the electrification sector.
+The Introduction to Traction Power Systems Course offers a comprehensive solution to these challenges, equipping professionals with the necessary skills and insights to excel in the electrification sector.
 The course covers key topics such as:

 • Modern electric traction systems